damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 <li>Never <b>dismiss</b> a security report as invalid.
 Keep asking questions until the researcher comes to the same conclusion or stops responding.</li>
 <li>Do not <b>forward</b> company emails (@gitlab.com) to a non-company email address.</li>
 <li>Do not click on links in emails you did not request yourself (requested password reset is OK, anything else is suspect), we use <a href="https://cuttlephish.com/">CuttleFish</a> to test our behaviour on this.
 Clicking itself is a problem even when you don't enter a password, because a visit can already be used to execute a zero day.</li>
+<li>All access is noted in [a Google Sheet](https://docs.google.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit#gid=0) use this to request access, ping the relevant administrator after you updated the sheet</li>
 </ol>

 ### Quiz<a name=#quiz></a>